nihal-ahmad/SAAS-AI-CONTENT-GENERATOR/README.md

-This is a SASS Ai-Content-Generator Application for your daily content needs.
+This is a SAAS Ai-Content-Generator Application for your daily content needs.

 # Dashboard:
 ![](/public/Dashboard.png)